JuliaDynamics/Attractors.jl/docs/src/examples.md

 basins = basins_fractions(mapper_newton, sampler)
 ```

-in this case, to also get the attractors we simply extract them from the underlying storage of the mapper:
+in this case, to also get the attractors we simply extract them from the underlying storage of the bmap:
 ```@example MAIN
 attractors = extract_attractors(mapper_newton)
 ```